 |Market Basket #66|

 |Market Basket #55|

 Q: How do those unable to shop benefit from the voucher program?
 Can a family member, friend or personal aid shop on their behalf?

-A: At pickup, a CRFP volunteer can authorize a designated shopper for the participant.
+A: At pickup, a CRFP volunteer can explain how the recipient can authorize a designated shopper.
 The shopper’s name needs to be provided on the voucher as Market Basket will be checking identification and collecting the voucher at checkout.

 Q: When does a participant receive their voucher?

 A: Vouchers will be distributed Saturday, December 16, 2023.

 Q: Where does a participant pick up their voucher?